 (c) refuse to approve of that local planning scheme or amendment.

+(3) When the Minister notifies the Commission that the Minister has approved a local planning scheme or an amendment to a local planning scheme, the Commission is to cause the scheme or amendment to be published in the Gazette.

+(4A) Any costs incurred by the Commission in publishing a scheme or amendment under subsection (3) may be recovered by the Commission from the local government which prepared or adopted the scheme or amendment as a debt due to the Crown.

-(3) When the Minister has approved a local planning scheme or an amendment to a local planning scheme, the local government is to —
+(4B) When the Minister has approved a local planning scheme or an amendment to a local planning scheme, the local government which prepared or adopted the scheme or amendment is to —

-(a) cause the scheme or amendment to be published in the Gazette;

-(b) advertise the scheme or amendment in accordance with the regulations; and
+(a) advertise the scheme or amendment in accordance with the regulations; and

-(c) ensure that copies of the scheme or amendment are available to the public.
+(b) ensure that copies of the scheme or amendment are available to the public.

 (4) A local planning scheme or amendment to a local planning scheme, when approved by the Minister and published in the Gazette, has full force and effect as if it were enacted by this Act.